niksu/dosarray/USAGE.md

 * docker service in the physical hosts
 * gnuplot with pdf terminal support (install using --with-cairo option)

-## Setting up DoSArray
+## Setting up DoSarray
-The first and foremost step is to set the DosArray Script directory.
-Every script in DoSArray checks this variable on startup and is certain to exit with an error if this variable is not set.
+The first and foremost step is to set the DoSarray Script directory.
+Every script in DoSarray checks this variable on startup and is certain to exit with an error if this variable is not set.
 ```
 export DOSARRAY_SCRIPT_DIR=<path-to-dosarray-scripts>
 ```

-Next, we need to configure DoSArray to simulate experiments using the available resources (physical hosts).
+Next, we need to configure DoSarray to simulate experiments using the available resources (physical hosts).
 That involves setting the following variables in `dosarray_config.sh`
 * `DOSARRAY_PHYSICAL_HOSTS_PRIV`: Populate this list with the IP addresses of all the physical hosts.
 Please ensure the target physical host is the first element of the list

 * `DOSARRAY_VIRT_NET_SUFFIX`: Populate this list with the last octet of every IP address in `DOSARRAY_PHYSICAL_HOSTS_PRIV`, in the same order as they appear in there.